AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Curation of

-Our three-level category-specific scoring system provides a nuanced assessment of model behavior.
-Our approach considers the model's refusal to generate risky content and the context of each specific risk category.
-We validate our Autograder's performance through human evaluation (Appendix \ref{sec:human_eval}), demonstrating near-perfect agreement with human judgments (Kappa score of \textbf{0.86}).
-This substantially outperforms the 0.69 Kappa score reported for using a fixed judge prompt across all categories \cite{qi2024finetuning}.
-In our quantitative study, we use the refusal rate (\% of scores that are 1s) of each model as the primary metric to assess its alignment with safety guidelines.
+To ensure the quality and reliability of our evaluation system (in particular, to understand the potential bias of dependent on one model as a judge), we validate judge results through human evaluation (Appendix \ref{sec:human_eval}).
+Our approach demonstrates strong agreement with human judgments, achieving a Kappa score of 0.86, which significantly outperforms the 0.69 Kappa score reported for using a fixed judge prompt across all categories \cite{qi2024finetuning}.
+In our quantitative study, we use the refusal rate (percentage of scores that are 1) as the primary metric to assess model alignment with safety guidelines.